 The 5th level of Philip’s ROI model focuses on cost-benefit analysis.
 It links impact data to monetary benefits to see what tangible outcome the business has received by investing in learning and development.

 Learning analytics can ease the tedious task of measuring learning ROI.
-Moreover, a modern tool like an analytics builder can be a helping hand in amassing critical learning insights for measuring the return on investment in learning and development initiatives.
+Moreover, a modern tool like an analytics builder can be a helping hand in amassing critical learning insights for measuring ROI on learning and development initiatives.
 It enables you to convert raw data into actionable insights effortlessly.
 You can easily create a visual dashboard where you can see all the insights that are vital for your learning and development programs.

 Below are a few metrics that you should track with any learning analytics tool to show the impact of the courses that you’ve been creating.